proj-overdrive/.github/profile/README.md

 # SpotOn: Get up to Speed
 <img width="1327" alt="image" src="https://github.com/user-attachments/assets/7a3eee7c-84d5-41cc-bc2e-63810db869f4">

-What we are: SpotOn is the only app in Canada dedicated to connecting drivers seeking parking with homeowners who have under-utilized space.
-Our platform provides drivers with affordable and reliable parking solutions while empowering homeowners to monetize their property.
+What we are: SpotOn is the only app in Canada dedicated to connecting drivers seeking parking with homeowners and developers who have under-utilized space.
+Our platform provides drivers with affordable and reliable parking solutions while empowering homeowners and property developers to monetize their property.

 Product Page: https://spoton480.carrd.co/